tagspaces/documentation/docs/search.md

 **Global search** should be considered as a feature in **Beta** status.
 There could be some edge cases which are not functioning correctly.
 Please share any glitches with us, we will try to fix them.
 :::

+## Search history

+<ProFeature /> - since version 5.3

+This features can be activated in the advanced settings of the app.
+After the activation the app will save the last performed searches, with their search query and the location where they were executed.

 ## Stored search queries

 <ProFeature />